christophhart/hise_documentation/scripting/Readme.md

 > If you are interested in the dirty details; please consider watching Christophs talk: [Javascript for DSP prototyping](https://www.youtube.com/watch?v=fV9hOZrNO_g) to learn more about the technical implementation.

-If you want to refresh your knowledge of basic javascript please jump to the [HISE Javascript Tutorial](/scripting/scripting-in-hise/javascript) which is adapted to the scope of scripting in **HISE**.
+If you want to refresh your knowledge of basic javascript please jump to the [HiseScript Tutorial](/scripting/scripting-in-hise/javascript) which is adapted to the scope of scripting in **HISE**.

 Here are some of the most useful purposes of scripting in HISE: